 If a worker can prove a third party non-employer played a role in causing a construction accident to occur, a civil lawsuit can provide compensation for pain and discomfort and other economic and non-financial loss.
 Visitors to construction sites who were not employed on the site can also file suit against those responsible for damages.

-At Howell & Christmas, LLC, our attorneys have decades of collective experience providing legal advocacy to construction workers, families of deceased workers, and others injured on a construction site.
+At Howell & Christmas, our Charleston construction accident attorneys have decades of collective experience providing legal advocacy to construction workers, families of deceased workers, and others injured on a construction site.
 We’ll bring our legal knowledge to the table to help with a civil claim or a workers’ compensation case.
 Give us a call as soon as possible to learn more.